fontforge/designwithfontforge.com/en-US/Configuring_FontForge.md

 sed -i bak -e 's/^FCBookmarks.*/FCBookmarks:     ~\/Library\/Fonts\/;\/Library\/Fonts\/;\/System\/Library\/Fonts\//g' ~/.config/fontforge/prefs;
 ```

 Then press Enter to run this command.
 If you see no errors, it worked correctly.

 #### 3 button mouse

 FontForge uses three mouse button clicks for some extra functions.
 If you don't have a three button mouse you can emulate that by enabling it in X11/Xquartz preferences, in the `Input` section's option `Emulate three button mouse`

 #### Change X11/XQuartz icon to FF icon

 If you primarily use X11 for FontForge, you can change its icon.

-1. Open Terminal
-2. Copy and paste the following text
+Copy and paste the following text into the terminal and follow the instructions

 ```
 sudo cp -f /Applications/FontForge.app/Contents/Resources/FontForge.icns /Applications/Utilities/XQuartz.app/Contents/Resources/X11.icns | sudo touch /Applications/Utilities/XQuartz.app
 ```
-4. Press Enter
-5. Type your Mac password (to log in, unlock screensaver, etc)
-6. Press Enter again

-If you see no errors, it worked correctly.

 #### Window management

 FontForge isn't a native Mac app, so window handling can be slighty "off," especially on dual monitor systems.
 To regain control of window positions, use the free, libre, open source [ShiftIt](https://github.com/fikovnik/ShiftIt) utility to assign keyboard shortcuts to set window positions.